Contact Us if You Have More Questions

 Does implant surgery involve a lot of pain?

 No!
 Most people experience mild to moderate discomfort following dental implant placement.
 In more rare cases there are cases of moderate severe discomfort lasting a few days.
 Most describe the implant as less painful afterward than having a tooth extracted.
-The procedure can be done either under local anesthetic or intravenous sedation.
+The procedure can be done under local anesthesia.
 During the procedure there should be NO discomfort.

 Is dental implant expensive?